Welcome to today's edition of the Rush 24-7 podcast.

 In Nevada, in this CNN poll, illegal immigration ranks third in this poll behind the economy and terrorism and voters' concerns.

-In South Carolina, both of these states are important early states, by the way, you're in Nevada, South Carolina big in the early on process.
+In South Carolina, both of these states are important early states, by the way.

-In South Carolina, immigration is in fifth place in terms of voter concerns behind the economy, foreign policy, terrorism, health care, then immigration.
+In South Carolina, immigration is in fifth place in terms of voter concerns behind the economy, foreign policy, terrorism, healthcare, then immigration.

 Whether immigration's one, three, or five, still in the top five, it's all part of the mix of things that just aren't right.

-It just doesn't make sense the way things are happening and way people are doing things in this country right now.
+It just doesn't make sense the way things are happening and the way people are doing things in this country right now.

-People like Trump and Carson are circling the top of the tier.
+And that explains why people like Trump and Carson are circling the top of the tier.

 I must take a break here because I'm a little long.